mohit810/streamingcdn/README.md

 #### Steps to follow for using this project
 1) Install or upgrade Golang ver.
 1.15 or above
 2) Install or upgrade Ffmpeg ver.
-4.3.1-5 or above (Currently available in `Debian Sid`)
+4.3.1-5(available in `Debian Sid`) and windows ffmpeg v4.3
 3) Download the project using Git command `git clone https://github.com/mohit810/streamingcdn`
 4) To start the server use the command `go run main.go` (Use terminal for running the server)